datatrails/datatrails-python/docs/runner/events_list.rst

 Events List Story Runner YAML ...........................................

-'asset_name' must match the arc_display_name attribute of an existing asset for which the authorised Application Registration has Event write access
+'asset_label' must match the 'asset_label' field of a previous creation step (ASSETS_CREATE or ASSETS_CREATE_IF_NOT_EXISTS) for which the authorised Application Registration has Event write access

+if 'asset_label' is not set, data for all assets is output.

 'props', 'attrs' and 'asset_attrs' are optional.